paylike/plugin-woocommerce/woocommerce-gateway-paylike/readme.txt

 3. Payment screen

 == Changelog ==

+= 1.7.0 =
+* Update amount calculation to include previous refunds and voids

 = 1.6.6 =
 * Update amount calculation to use the bc math extension for better floating point precision